3 Discrete Probability

 set.seed(1986)

 Throughout this book, we use random number generators.
-This implies that many of the results presented can actually change by chance, which then suggests that a frozen version of the book may show a different result than what you obtain when you try to code as shown in the book.
-This is actually fine since the results are random and change from time to time.
-However, if you want to ensure that results are exactly the same every time you run them, you can set R’s random number generation seed to a specific number.
+This implies that many of the results presented can potentially change by chance, indicating that a static version of the book may show a different result than what you obtain when following the code as presented.
+This is actually fine, given that the results are random and change by chance.
+However, if you want to ensure that results are consistent with each run, you can set R’s random number generation seed to a specific number.
 Above we set it to 1986.
-We want to avoid using the same seed everytime.
-A popular way to pick the seed is the year - month - day.
-For example, we picked 1986 on December 20, 2018: \(2018 - 12 - 20 = 1986\).
+We want to avoid using the same seed every time and we used a popular way to pick the seed which is year - month - day.
+For example, we chose 1986 on December 20, 2018: \(2018 - 12 - 20 = 1986\).

 You can learn more about setting the seed by looking at the documentation: